 Their text-based, curatorial, educational, and visual work has been exhibited nationally and internationally.
 Sites of engagement include: Smithsonian Institute, Whitney Museum of American Art, University of California (UCOP, Berkeley, Davis, Santa Barbara), California Polytechnic University (San Luis Obispo), SFMoMA, University of Minnesota Press, University of Queensland Art Gallery, California Historical Society, Institute of Modern Art (Brisbane), Artspace (Tāmaki Makaurau), Vancouver Art Gallery, and Creative Time.

-While much of their foundations are shaped by body, land and the worlds in and around us, they began their undergraduate studies at the Institute of American Indian Arts (Santa Fe, NM), have a BA in Urban Studies from the San Francisco Art Institute, an MA in Native American Studies from University of California, Davis, where they are currently a PhD Candidate in Native American Studies.
+While their foundation is shaped by body, land and kinships, they began their undergraduate studies at the Institute of American Indian Arts (Santa Fe, NM), have a BA in Urban Studies from the San Francisco Art Institute, and both an MA and PhD in Native American Studies from University of California, Davis.

 tstʔɨnɨ yatsʔitʔɨnɨsmu tiłhinkʔtitʸu